rock-core/autoproj-sync/README.md

 It is not *that* magical.
 It is based on the assumption that:
 - the local and remote hosts have equivalent environments.
-In practice, it means that binaries built with the local machine are compatible with the environment on the remote machine (same shared libraries, ...)
+In practice, it means that binaries built with the local machine are compatible with the environment on the remote machine (same shared libraries or using static libraries, ...)
-- the remote environment is synchronized at the same path than the local one
+- the remote environment is synchronized at the exact same absolute path than the local one

 ## Installation